ing200086/Locations/README.md

 # Out of scope
 The location class will not validate locations.
 It will allow the user to enter any string of contexts in any order.
 I am expecting I will need to change this in the future, but for now I am assuming the user will always enter the context from largest to smallest, but again the system has no idea which context is larger.

 Actual physical locations are also not in scope.
 Currently locations will generate descriptive locations, but in the future this can be added to the scope.
+Since this may be a downloaded database from data.gov or some other method, it is not critical to the current design.

 # User cases
 ## Contexting a traditional US style address
 ```c++